 China – Beijing Antique Market

 Nestled across 48,500 square meters in the south-eastern part of Beijing, close to the famous Panjiayuan Bridge, there are over 100,000 dealers waiting to greet you and strike up a deal here.
 Popular with locals and visitors alike, you’ll find books, scrolls, ‘high-rank’ antiques, furniture and Buddhist statues.

-The boroughs of Brooklyn are fast becoming home of New York’s cool crowd, and these markets have helped fuel this cutting-edge vibe.
-Held each Saturday by the Willamsburg waterfront, the open-air stalls attract more than 100 vendors, selling handmade food creations, kitchenware and pantry items to food-crazy locals.
-Described as the “Woodstock for food’, the event tends to attract hoards of snap-happy bloggers and foodies, so beware of jutting iPhones and fancy SLRs.
+The boroughs of Brooklyn are fast becoming home of New York’s cool crowd.
+Held each Saturday, the open-air stalls attract more than 100 vendors, selling handmade food creations, kitchenware and pantry items to food-crazy locals.
+Described as the “Woodstock for food’, the event tends to attract hoards of snap-happy Instagrammers and foodies, so beware of jutting iPhones and fancy SLRs.
 A few tables flank either side of the markets and there is a public lawn to picnic on nearby.

 Athens – Monastiraki flea markets

 As you make your way through the street of Athens, take a moment to look up and admire the Parthenon in all its marble-gleamed glory.
-Ancient ruins share pride of place with the shopfronts and stalls of Monastiraki, so you’re never left wanting of something interesting to look at.
+Ancient ruins share pride of place with the shopfronts and stalls of Monastiraki.
+You’re never left wanting of something interesting to look at in Athens.
 Evil eyes, wooden komboloi, and t-shirts hang across the markets streets like clotheslines.
 Make sure you stop by Thanasis for a tasty kebab!